 Immutable storage snapshots make sure that the snapshots taken once, cannot be edited, deleted or changed.
 Once a snapshot is taken, it cannot be overridden and it assures data protection.

 WORM stands for Write Once Read Many.
-It means once data has been written, it cannot be edited or modified for the defined retention period.
+It means once data has been written to WORM volumes, it cannot be edited or modified for the defined retention period.
 However, it can be read as many times as required.
-It also makes sure that even if a ransomware gains access to the corporate network, the critical data stored in them is protected and secure.
+These immutable WORM storage volumes makes sure that even if a ransomware gains access to the corporate network, the critical data stored in them is protected and secure.

 Built-in Anti-Malware and Anti-Ransomware